More

 The physician view

-Well, from the physician point of view, those statistics from 2021 haven’t improved all that much by 2024.
-In fact, according to an article published in the Journal of the American Medical Association (JAMA) open network, only about 70% of primary care physicians are satisfied with there ability to access outside information and sadly, only 28% of those physicians said its was Easy to access that information.
+Well, from the physician’s point of view, those statistics from 2021 haven’t improved all that much by 2024.
+In fact, according to an article published in the Journal of the American Medical Association (JAMA) open network, only about 70% of primary care physicians are satisfied with their ability to access outside information and sadly, only 28% of those physicians said it was Easy to access that information.
 In some cases, those physicians said they had too much information and it was difficult to find the information they really needed, and in other cases, the information needed simply was not accessible.
 My own personal experience, and likely yours, tells me that those statistics are real.
-In fact, in a recent conversation with a friend I learned of a situation that she experienced where her family member was accessing care through a local, rural emergency room.
+In fact, in a recent conversation with a friend, I learned of a situation that she experienced where her family member was accessing care through a local, rural emergency room.
 Because the Emergency room could not access previous imaging records that were important for her family members’ care, they made the decision to move the patient to the location of the previous records.
 I was truly flabbergasted that in 2024, the best way to connect the patient to their data was to move the patient to the data rather than moving the data to the patient.

 The Patient view

-According to the experts more and more patients are accessing their data using patient and member portals.
+According to the experts, more and more patients are accessing their data using patient and member portals.
 According to an article posted on the ASTP website, 79% of patients have been offered a patient or member portal and 57% have accessed information via that portal.
 The experience is good.
-Again, speaking from personal experience and the experience of my friends and colleagues, not only do these make it easier for me to access my information, schedule appointment, and refill prescriptions, they have been immensely helpful in assisting family members with their medical care and decision making.
-Thie all sounds great.
+Again, speaking from personal experience and the experience of my friends and colleagues, not only do these make it easier for me to access my information, schedule appointments, and refill prescriptions, but they have been immensely helpful in assisting family members with their medical care and decision making.
+This all sounds great.
 Not so great is the lived experience of having multiple portals all with different log in credentials, levels of information availability, and user experiences.
 Some are available via an App on a smart phone or device and some only via a website.
 Third party apps are available that can connect the information from all (or most) of these portals.
 These have not yet been widely adopted and most do not fall under HIPAA protection.
 All of this doesn’t even consider health equity and the disparities in access that individuals have to their information based on socio-demographic factors.

 Challenges to achieving true semantic interoperability